rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # Introduction

 The Automatic Certificate Management Environment (ACME) {{I-D.ietf-acme-acme}} only defines challenges for validating control of DNS host name identifiers which limits its use to being used for issuing certificates for DNS identifiers.
-In order to allow validation of IPv4 and IPv6 identifiers for inclusion in X.509 certificates this document specifies how challenges defined in the original ACME specification can be used to validate IP identifiers.
+In order to allow validation of IPv4 and IPv6 identifiers for inclusion in X.509 certificates this document specifies how challenges defined in the original ACME specification and the TLS-ALPN extension specification {{I-D.ietf-acme-tls-alpn}} can be used to validate IP identifiers.

 # Terminology